Close

 The primary objective of the evaluation study is to assess the effect of the MTV Shuga, and its wrap-around multi-media campaign, on the proportion of young people who know their HIV status.
 The secondary objectives are to evaluate the effect of the campaign on awareness of, demand for, and use of HIVSS, and awareness of PrEP among young people.

 To generate evidence for an effect of the campaign, we triangulated data collected approximately 12 months after the campaign’s initial television broadcast.
 We conducted an online, cross-sectional survey with a target sample size of at least 2,250 young males and females aged 15-24 years.
 A qualitative study nested within the survey of young people, comprised of telephone in-depth interviews (IDIs) and virtual focus group discussions with young people and parents/guardians, and participant filmed observations.
 Additionally, we reviewed routine data from HIVSS and PrEP distribution outlets.
 The study was conducted online in 2020, with a targeted focus on Mthatha, in the OR Tambo District, Eastern Cape.
-The data has been analysed, disseminated and applied to improve subsequent MTV Shuga campaigns and other multi-media and health promotion efforts targeting young people, particularly to help close the HIV testing gap.
+The data have been analysed, disseminated and applied to improve subsequent MTV Shuga campaigns and other multi-media and health promotion efforts targeting young people, particularly to help close the HIV testing gap.

 Due to the Covid-19 pandemic, no face-to-face research methods were used.
 All methods were conducted via internet and phone platforms, to ensure the safety of all participants and researchers and to avoid contributing to transmission of SARS-Cov-2 in South Africa.